Blink Twice movie review featured image

 ‘Blink Twice’ begins with a “trigger warning,” stating that intense scenes of abuse might be disturbing to certain viewers and potentially too much to bear.
 Given that we’ve already bought a ticket, one might wonder if that warning should come before purchasing a seat.

-Warnings like this are so rare in theatres, I can’t remember the last time I saw one.
+Warnings like this are so rare in theaters, I can’t remember the last time I saw one.
 It had me a tad concerned about what I got myself into, yet I simultaneously wondered if it was merely an attempt to spark intrigue.
 Keep note of this; I’ll address it more later.

 © 2024 Amazon MGM Studios